Army takes rebel stronghold; battle in Damascus

 Security forces also fired at an anti-Assad demonstration in the al-Yarmouk Palestinian refugee camp on the southern edge of Damascus and casualties were reported, opposition sources in Damascus told Reuters.

-Government forces also fired mortar rounds at the rebellious Qadam neighbourhood on the edge of city and at the suburb of Daraya.
+Government forces also fired mortar rounds at the rebellious Qadam neighborhood on the edge of city and at the suburb of Daraya.
 No casualty figures have yet come in, the sources said.

 In western Syria, army artillery was reported to be shelling the town of Madaya in the Sunni Muslim Zabadani region in the foothills of the mountain range that separates Syria from Lebanon, according to opposition campaigners from the region.